nypl-spacetime/histograph-import/README.md

 # histograph-import

-histograph-import can bulk import source data from a directory containing multiple Histograph source data files.
+histograph-import can bulk import datasets from one or more directories containing multiple Histograph datasets.

 ## Installation